AbhijayPaturi/AbhijayPaturi/README.md

 I'm a **machine learning** enthusiast!
 I look forward to building on my most recent experiences as a **Data Science + BI Intern** at Tradefull and **Data Science Intern** at Affinity Solutions to continue deploying **creative + scalable models**.
 My commitment to **community service** is just as, if not even more, significant ( ... **statistically significant** 😉).

+## Current Learning 📖

+## Technologies 👨‍💻

 ## 🎒 Academics
 - Junior @ the University of Southern California
 - Double major: Economics 📈 and Data Science 💾
 - 🎓 May 2024

-## Technologies 👨‍💻

-## Current Learning 📖

 ## Connect! 🔗
-- I'm highly motivated to apply and further developed my soft + hard skills learned from previous work experiences and the dynamic academic environment at USC in novel ways with new opportunities.
-So, feel free to reach out to me for potential collaborations, or if you just want to say hello!
+I'm highly motivated to apply and further develop my soft + hard skills learned from previous work experiences and the dynamic academic environment at USC in novel ways with new opportunities.
+So, feel free to reach out to me for a potential collaboration!
+If not, come say Hi!

 <br></br>